Five Ideas to Incorporate into Your Annual 20 Questions Tradition

 Traditionally, I ask my kids their 20 Questions on their birthday each year and then add a recent photo to the opposite page.
 We updated them at the beginning of June - as we always do since they are two years and two days apart.
-As they've gotten older, I've realized there are so many more things that could be added to these annual interviews.
+As they've gotten older, I've realized there are so many more things that could be added to these annual interviews outside of the standard setup I shared in the tutorial.
 I have done several layouts over the years that document change (like this one of Morgan and her progression of missing teeth and this one of our house through seasonal changes) and they are among my very favorite additions to a project.

 Here are five things you can do to really make your child's 20 Questions book your own.

 If your child is artistic, add a recent drawing (or self portrait!) to the spread.
 This would be cute in addition to an actual photo of them for comparison.

 ADD THEIR HANDWRITTEN NAME

 Ask your child to write their name in it each year.
 Use the margins in either the printed book or the printable to have your son or daughter write their name.
 As a lover of all things handwritten, this is something I have enjoyed seeing change and improve over the years of my young children.

 LET THEM FILL IN THE BLANKS

 Also, consider letting them write their own answers.
 This probably wouldn't work well in the really early years, but depending on your child's interest and temperament, is also a fun option for getting their handwriting, mis-spellings and all, into their book.